How do you estimate storage requirements for bulk terminals?

 What factors influence bulk terminal storage capacity requirements?

-How do you calculate the optimal stockyard capacity for different bulk commodities?
+How do you calculate the optimal storage capacity for different bulk commodities?

-Calculating optimal stockyard capacity requires a methodical approach that accounts for commodity-specific characteristics and operational parameters.
-The fundamental calculation begins with evaluating average throughput, average dwell time, peak factors, and safety factors.
-This provides the baseline capacity, which must then be adjusted for specific commodity properties.
+Calculating optimal storage capacity requires a methodical approach that accounts for commodity-specific characteristics and operational parameters.
+The fundamental calculation begins with evaluating average throughput, average dwell time, peak factors, and storage commitment levels.
+Together, these parameters establish the baseline storage requirement.

 The importance of dynamic validation in storage requirement estimation